jonathanlocke/jonathanlocke.github.io/_posts/2021-10-01-microservices.md

 | @OpenApiIncludeType | Includes the annotated type in the specification schemas |
 | @OpenApiRequestHandler | Provides information about a request handling method (*onGet()*, *onPost()* or *onDelete()*) |

+#### GRPC

+Google's remote procedure call protocol (GRPC) is transparently supported by the *kivakit-microservice* mini-framework thanks to the [Protostuff](https://github.com/protostuff/protostuff) project.
+To enable the GRPC protocol (on a separate port specified by the *-grpc-port* switch), two changes are required.
+The first is to create a trivial subclass of *MicroserviceGrpcService*.
+The second is to instantiate this class in *onNewGrpcService().

+    public class DivisionGrpcService extends MicroserviceGrpcService
+    {
+        public DivisionGrpcService(Microservice microservice)
+        {
+            super(microservice);
+        }
+    }

+    public class DivisionMicroservice extends Microservice
+    {
+        [...]

+        @Override
+        public DivisionGrpcService onNewGrpcService()
+        {
+            return new DivisionGrpcService(this);
+        }
+    }

+> Note: The *@Tag* annotations in the DivisionRequest and DivisionResponse objects above tell [Protostuff](https://github.com/protostuff/protostuff) what order the fields should go into the protocol buffer.
+This is necessary to allow for schema evolution.
+See the Protostuff documentation for details.

 #### Code

 The code discussed above is a [working example](https://github.com/Telenav/kivakit-examples/tree/develop/kivakit-examples-microservice) in the *kivakit-examples* repository.
 It can be instructive to trace through the code in a debugger.